Documentation

 An office is the bounded namespace you own: its apps, services, secrets, and approvals.
 The chat is your control plane; everything below is runtime.

-A single tabbify.toml is the source of truth — [app] metadata, [build], [runtime] defaults, and [[deploy]] targets.
+A single tabbify.toml is the source of truth — [app] metadata, [build], [runtime] resource limits and lifecycle, and any [[deploy]] placement targets.

 The private mesh